How to Keep your Business Safe Online

 • Clean up email.
 Antispam reduces unwanted email, blocks dangers and distractions for workers.
 Quit processing junk by stopping it before it reaches your small business.

-Size is actually immaterial in regards to internet fraud and crime and smaller companies are easier targets as a result of no or limited onsite IT service company.
+Size is actually immaterial in regard to internet fraud and crime, and smaller companies are easier targets as a result of a lack of or limited onsite IT service companies.
 Your coverage must include, but not be limited to:

 • Have strong passwords.
 Refer to suggestion four on passwords.